Applied Energy Management

 Description: Through this course, students will learn the design, construction and operation of various types of boilers.
 Students will explore the various components of the boiler operation cycle, and learn to operate a boiler in a safe and efficient manner.
 Students will learn to conduct boiler startup, shutdown, maintenance, inspection and emergency operation tasks.
 Emphasis is placed on safety and relief valves, steam drums, superheaters, reheaters and economizers.
 Feedwater treatment, testing and deaeration are covered in detail.
 Students will explore the causes of boiler explosions and preventative actions.
 SME and CSA Codes and Provincial Acts and Regulations pertaining to boilers and pressure vessels will be explored in depth.

 Description: This course explores the applications of customer relation practices in an industrial environment and analyzes the results of customer relation measures such as quality function deployment, and customer satisfaction surveys.
 Supplier relations will be discussed and students will learn how to define, select and apply various techniques including supplier qualification, certification, evaluation, ratings, and performance improvement.

 Description: This course will cover basic thermodynamics, the properties of saturated and superheated steam, and the compression and expansion of gases.
 The student will be able to explain the theories, define terminology and perform problem-solving calculations involving the effect of heat on solids, liquid and gases, the laws of thermodynamics, the properties of steam, and the compression and expansion of gases.

 Description: The course examines the various strategies for cogeneration and the application of waste heat utilization in various systems.
 Various combinations of equipment are studied including heat sources such as boilers and solar heat collectors.
-Options for tri-generation and technical and economic drivers are considered.
-Students will learn to develop a proposal for a cogeneration system that includes consideration of various design factors and drivers to justify a design, create a project plan, and addresses the long-term sustainability of the system.
+Students will learn the general operating principles of a cogeneration system as well as considerations for the implementation of a cogeneration system in industry.

 |ERGY8010||Waste to Energy and Biomass